„Radiation victims speak up“

 Benedito Ferreira: Born in the state of Goiás in 1989, Benedito Ferreira lives and works in Goiânia.
 He graduated in Filmmaking at the State University of Goiás, holds a Master’s Degree in Art and Visual Culture through the Federal University of Goiás and is a PhD student in Arts at the State University of Rio de Janeiro.
 Benedito works on filmmaking, objects, installations and photography, without no hierarchies between media.
 In recent years, he collaborated with institutions such as the Museum of Contemporary Art of Goiás (MAC GO), the Circle of Plastic Arts of Coimbra (Portugal), The Room Projects (France), Art Space BLECH for Contemporary Art (Germany) and Czong Institute for Contemporary Art (South Korea).
 His work is part of the collection of the Contemporary Art Museum of Jataí (Brazil), the Pinacoteca Municipal Miguel Dutra São Paulo (Brazil) and the Netherlands Institute for Sound and Vision. http://beneditoferreira.com/bio/

 Brazil, 2011, Director Michael Valim.
-Video art / modern dance and musical performance, 9 min - Among the roles of art is to bring to light things that the city's memory tries to hide.
+Video art / modern dance and musical performance, no dialogue, 9 min - Among the roles of art is to bring to light things that the city's memory tries to hide.
 To remember the accident with cesium 137, a modern dance group chose a very special place for their performance in the centre of Goiânia in 2011: Street 57, house number 60.
 Because of the cesium-137 accident, it was one of the most radioactive contaminated places in the world in September 1987.
 The houses standing here were demolished, the top layer of the earth removed and everything was disposed as "nuclear waste".

 However, the ground was still too radioactive.
 For that it was sealed with a 50 centimeter thick layer of cement.
 To this day, this cemented gap in the center of Goiânia bears witness to the worst radioactive accident in Brazil like an open wound.